 Video conversation with Strathfield Girls High School

-In this video, Mark Scott, Secretary of the NSW Department of Education, discusses what effective classroom management looks like in practice with Strathfield Girls High School principal, Angela Lyris, and students.
+In this video, Mark Scott, former Secretary of the NSW Department of Education, discusses what effective classroom management looks like in practice with Strathfield Girls High School principal, Angela Lyris, and students.

 Well, I’m here talking with Angela Lyris, the Principal of Strathfield Girls High School, and students from the school, about classroom management, which is one of the ‘What works best’ themes.
 And we’re going to talk about how classroom management looks in practice at their school.
 Hi, Angela.
 Tell me, what does a well-managed classroom look like, and why is classroom management so important?